mc-mc111/RTGS-Style-AI-Analyst/outputs/run_report.md

 **Step 3: Fill Missing** on column `review_text`

-> *Reason: Imputing missing 'review_text' values with the most frequent value minimizes data loss and preserves the integrity of the dataset for analysis.*
+> *Reason: Imputing missing 'review_text' values with the most frequent value minimizes data loss and preserves the maximum amount of information for analysis.*

 **Step 4: Fill Missing** on column `decision`

-> *Reason: Filling missing values in the 'decision' column with the most frequent category ('positive') helps maintain data completeness and prevents bias in downstream analysis.*
+> *Reason: Filling missing values in the 'decision' column with the most frequent category ('positive') is a simple and effective strategy to handle missing data, minimizing information loss and bias.*

 ---